peterstuart/toy-lang1/README.md

 # toy-lang1

-A Haskell-ish language that compiles to JS.
+A language with a Haskell-ish syntax that compiles to JS.

 ## Development